agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ![](../media/AgileDialogsDesignGuide/JavaScriptExtensions_34.png)

-In case we have a Grid with its *“AllowMultipleSelection”* property set to *“true”,* we would also receive all the needed details for each selected row (**Important**: only for the current grid page being shown on screen):
+In case we have a Grid with its *AllowMultipleSelection* property set to *true,* we would also receive all the needed details for each selected row (**Important**: only for the current grid page being shown on screen):

 ![](../media/AgileDialogsDesignGuide/JavaScriptExtensions_35.png)

-In case no row is selected, we will receive a “*null”* as the return value.
+In case no row is selected, we will receive a *null* as the return value.

 ### Set focus in a specific control